 I use very thin sterile needles that are disposable and used only once.
 Most people find acupuncture to be energizing, relaxing and even fall asleep during or after the treatment.
 People often don't feel them inserted at all.
 A typical treatment uses 5 to 20 needles.
 However, sometimes the needles can cause temporary soreness.
 Depending on where a needle is placed, there may be some sensation (quick pinch, tingling, dull ache, or heavy feeling) during the insertion but there should not be ongoing pain during treatment.
 If you do experience pain, please ask the acupuncturist to either adjust or remove that point.
-In JMI Therapeutic Wellness Clinic only uses new disposable needles, open in front of you and disposed of after each treatment session.
+In JMI Therapeutic Wellness Services Acupuncture Clinic Manila only uses new disposable needles, open in front of you and disposed of after each treatment session.
 Thus there is no risk of infection whatsoever.

 Are there any "Do's and Don'ts" for me on the day of treatment?